Address: 4F Samyoung Bldg #12-2 World cup-daero

 188beon-gil, Yeonju-gu, Busan, Korea

 Mongolia is home to one of the world’s last surviving nomadic cultures, and these nomads still live in traditional ways.
 Up to 40 percent of Mongolians live as nomadic herders.
-They mostly live tens of miles away from any communities, villages and towns and do rather rough lives in a common condition where they are unable to be provided with electricity.
+They mostly live tens of miles away from the nearby communities, villages and towns and live in harsh conditions taking care of their livestock with limited electricity power.

-Travelers are given the opportunity to spend time with Mongolian nomads, sleep in Gers and learn first-hand about the traditional Mongol daily life.
+Travelers are given the opportunity to spend time with Mongolian nomads, take a rest in Mongolian gers and learn first-hand about the traditional Mongol daily life.

 Mongolia is said to be derived from the word Mongol, which is said to be from the word mong, meaning “brave.”

-Mongolian’s seemingly simple nomadic lifestyle is enriched by the philosophy of living in harmony with the natural environment.
+Mongolians have a simple nomadic lifestyle enriched by the philosophy of living in harmony with the natural environment.
 Each and every symbolic act of nomads – be it a greeting, paying respect, telling a legend or singing an epic, – inevitably has deep symbolism and meaning.

 The historical roots of Mongolians are best explained in the 1204 AD